editmodelabs/msiab/readme.md

 Additionally, you get a real live codebase, running on Tailwind and Next.js, that you can modify and update as you please 🤗

 ### How It Works

 1. Clone the Editmode Website Starter project from here.
 2. Choose a theme from our Theme Gallery below.
-3. Deploy your chosen theme to Vercel, and add the `editmode_project_id` environment variable.

-And voila!
-You're ready to go!
+3. Start the process of deploying your chosen theme to Vercel by hitting the deploy button in the theme's readme directory, and add the `NEXT_PUBLIC_EDITMODE_PROJECT_ID` environment variable (the value of which should be the project ID generated for you upon cloning the starter project) during the deployment flow within Vercel.
+4. Get a website with all of its content fully managed by Editmode (_coughs_ us) and then show your friends and the world at large.

+Whoop!

 Watch the video 👇 (2 minutes) to see it in action

 <img src="https://user-images.githubusercontent.com/3110339/119430198-ed338580-bd42-11eb-864e-5b994c170786.png" alt="Screenshot 2021-05-25 at 10 19 15" style="width:350px"></img>

 ### What's Included

 - Beautiful homepage
 - Fully content-managed
 - Simple Blog